emissary-ingress/emissary/docs/user-guide/getting-started.md

 Ambassador is an open source, Kubernetes-native API Gateway.
 We'll do a quick tour of Ambassador with a demo configuration, before walking through how to deploy Ambassador in Kubernetes with a custom configuration.

-## 1. Running the demo configuration
+## 1. Running the Demo Configuration

 By default, Ambassador uses a demo configuration to show some of its basic features.
 Get it running with Docker, and expose Ambassador on port 8080: